DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Experimental setup

 We also evaluated an aggregated local-global score $s$.
 For each dataset, we normalized both metrics based on the minimum and the maximum values observed across all methods.
 Let \( \text{KNN}_{\min} \) and \( \text{CPD}_{\min} \) denote the lowest (worst) KNN and CPD scores across all methods for a given dataset, and \( \text{KNN}_{\max} \) and \( \text{CPD}_{\max} \) denote the highest (best) scores.
 Given an embedding with specific KNN and CPD values, we define the aggregated local-global score as

-This score ranges from 0 (embedding has the worst local and the worst global scores) to 1 (embedding has the best local and the best global scores), and allows direct comparison of embedding methods regarding their combined local and global structure preservation.
+This score ranges from 0 (embedding has the worst local and the worst global scores) to 1 (embedding has the best local and the best global scores) and allows direct comparison of embedding methods regarding their combined local and global structure preservation.
 Note that it only produces a relative score as it depends on the considered competitors.
+For an intuitive understanding of the local-global score, see \autoref{score}.

+These metrics rely solely on the high-dimensional data $X$ and its corresponding embedding $Y$ and do not make use of any metadata listed in \autoref{tab:data}.
+In contrast, metrics like classification accuracy, or class separation measured via the Silhouette score, or agreement between clusters and classes measured via the adjusted Rand index, all require class labels.